Automated Inference of Graph Transformation Rules

 To resolve the above issue, we propose a third, and final, encoding within the input transition system $S_2$. $S_2$ is identical to $S_1$ with the exception that each graph has two extra vertices labeled as $\triangleright$ and $\triangleleft$, marking the start and the end of the string, respectively.
 The label set $\Sigma_2 = \Sigma_1 \cup \{\triangleleft, \triangleright\}$ is thus larger to accommodate the new labels.
 These vertices allow all rules to expect edges on both sides, irrespective of where in the string are they applied. $\mc{U}(S)$ and $\mc{T}(S)$ still represent all the strings up to length five, resulting in path graphs up to length seven including the \enquote{start} and \enquote{end} symbols, and the relevant transitions.
-The minimal exact generating rule set of $S_2$ is indeed of size seven, recovering precisely the original regular grammar rules.
+The minimal exact generating rule set of $S_2$ is indeed of size seven, recovering precisely the original formal grammar rules.

 It should be noted that the string length cut-off of five has been chosen arbitrarily as \enquote{sufficiently long}.
 In fact, the seven rules can be retrieved already if only strings of length one, representing the non-terminal symbols, are considered.
 However, depending on the encoding, the obtained rules would not be applicable for strings of arbitrary length and one would fail to capture the interesting side-effects of the graph representation induced by neighbouring vertices, such as the quadruple blow-up of the number of rules in the $S_1$ case.